2 The Basics II: Accidentals and Beats

 Notice that bisecting each note of the division results in a subdivision containing four notes.
 Because these notes all have flags, they are beamed together.
 Compare this to the eighth note beat: since it is a single note, it is not beamed and retains its flag.

 We use rhythm syllables to help us understand and perform rhythms.
-Rhythm syllables use numbers or syllables for every sounded note.
+Rhythm syllables use numbers or syllables for each sounded note.
 Styles of rhythm syllables vary, but for this book we will be using the rhythm number system.

 Example 2.6.4.
 Rhythm number system

-- When a note falls where the division occurs, we say “&” (“and”).
+- When a note falls on the division, we say “and” (“&”).

 - When a note falls on the second subdivision, we say “e” (pronounced “ee”).